Hesperian Health Guides

 Draw a square on the ground and help him to take steps forward, sideways, and backward.
 Follow the 4 sides of the square, always facing the same direction.
 Make it fun by having him collect a different colored tag or piece of puzzle at each corner—or however you can.

-For the older child with poor balance, a homemade balance board will turn developing better balance into a game.
+For an older child who has difficulty with balance, a homemade balance board will turn developing better balance into a game.
 Move slowly at first—especially with a child with cerebral palsy.

 a board balanced on a log, with blocks to hold the log in place.
 A balance board with a wide rocker is better because it rocks more smoothly.